Expunge misdemeanor cases in Oklahoma

 Misdemeanor records that are eligible for expungement in Oklahoma

-In Oklahoma you can expunge any and all records relating to misdemeanor cases.
-What differs from case to case is how long you must wait until the Court will allow you to expunge your misdemeanor case.
+In Oklahoma, you can expunge any and all types of misdemeanor cases.
+What differs from case to case is how long you must wait until you are eligible to expunge your misdemeanor case.
+The law prescribes different time periods depending on what happened in your misdemeanor case.

 If three years have passed since you were arrested, we can expunge the arrest records.